Burgess Shale fossil hikes

 Old – Over five hundred million years old!
 Way older than dinosaurs!

 Well preserved – You can see all sorts of really fine details!
 And not just details of bones like most fossils, you can also see eyeballs and guts, brains and more!

 Your relatives! – Our ancestry can be traced back to these diverse ocean creatures.

-The Burgess Shale fossils are some of the oldest and most complex in the world!
-They are so important that they have been recognized as a UNESCO World Heritage Site.
-These fossils represent a complete ecosystem that existed for only a very short time after the first explosion of multicellular life on earth.
-We are still making new discoveries and finding new animals, which are changing our understanding of early life and evolution!
-The Burgess Shale is now part of the larger Canadian Rocky Mountain Parks World Heritage Site.
+High in the mountains of Yoho and Kootenay National Park, the Burgess Shale fossils are the oldest evidence of complex life on Earth.
+The amazingly detailed preservation shows us a complete marine ecosystem that existed long before the dinosaurs.
+The Burgess Shale fossils provide the link between modern day species and those from over 500 million years ago.
+These fossils are so important that they have been recognized as a key part of the UNESCO Canadian Rocky Mountain Parks World Heritage Site.
+Scientists are still making new discoveries and finding new animals, which are changing our understanding of early life and evolution!
+The Burgess Shale is part of the larger Canadian Rocky Mountain Parks World Heritage Site.

 Discover the Burgess Shale fossils!

 Join Parks Canada for a once in a lifetime adventure